Enviy/pokedexProject/README.md

    | |     \___/ |_|\_\___/\_____|___/ /  /  \  \
    |_|                                /__/    \__\
 </pre>
-Trying things out, trying to learn a little Go.
-Also there are Pokemon.
+This Pokedex project has been updated to include ascii art of all Pokemon as they're searched.
+If you're on MacOS, there's also some goofy voice action.

-I used the PokéAPI for everything in this project.
+I used the PokéAPI for looking up Pokemon in this project.
 It's pretty neat so if you're interested, check that out over at https://pokeapi.co/

-Included is the compiled executable, the .go script, and some of the testing snippets I was using to work out individual components.
+I ascii art code is a reimplementation of the "image2ascii" package and client developed by Qeesung over at https://github.com/qeesung/image2ascii

+Additional work:
+- Add terminal frames for separate areas of Pokedex content.
+This will better organize the output.